Updated April 2017

 Limited wind and water protection

-Right off the bat, it was clear that our Best Buy Award would go to one of the 3-in-1 style jackets.
-Each jacket in that style is priced near the low end of our selection and provides unmatched versatility.
-This style, regardless of the brand and model, offers a burly shell and separate, stand-alone insulating liner.
-As a consumer, you can use the whole thing together for maximum protection, use just the shell for warmer conditions, or use the liner on its own around town or during spring skiing.
-While the Patagonia 3-in-1 Snowshot is more polished and offers better weather-proofing than the award winner, the Columbia Whirlibird Interchange 3-in-1
+Right off the bat, it was clear that our Best Buy Award would go to one of the tested 3-in-1 style jackets.
+Each jacket tested in that style is priced near the low end of our selection and provides unmatched versatility.
+This style of jacket, regardless of the brand and model, offers a burly shell and separate, stand-alone insulating liner.
+This allows you to use the whole package together for maximum protection, use just the shell for warmer conditions, or use the liner on its own around town or during spring skiing weather.
+While the Patagonia 3-in-1 Snowshot is more polished and offers slightly better weatherproofing than the award winner, the Columbia Whirlibird Interchange 3-in-1

 Top Pick for Synthetic Insulation